fivenet-app/plugins/fivem/fivenet/README.md

 > For screenshots, please go to [README.md](../../README.md#fivem-plugin).

+> [!TIP]
+> To install the plugin, it is recommended to use the pre-built releases provided via the [Releases' Assets](https://github.com/fivenet-app/plugins/releases).
+>
+> If you want to build the plugin yourself, which is not recommended unless you have advanced knowledge in NodeJS/Javascript, please see the [Building](#building) section below.

 ## Requirements

 - FiveM Server version `10488` and higher.
+- FiveM Yarn Builder Plugin (part of [the cfx-server-data repository](https://github.com/citizenfx/cfx-server-data/tree/master/resources/[system]/[builders]/yarn)).
-    - If you don't use a compiled release, you need to modify the Yarn Builder by adding `--ignore-engines` flag to the `yarn_cli.js` call, see [the diff below](#yarn-builder-patch).
+    - IMPORTANT: You must modify the Yarn Builder file `yarn_cli.js` to add the `--ignore-engines` flag to the `yarn` call/execution, see [the difference below](#yarn-builder-patch).
 - Frameworks ESX and QB-Core Frameworks are supported via the `Config.Framework` option in the `config/server.lua` file
 - A running FiveNet server or at least FiveNet's DBSync configured.
     - Must be running at least FiveNet version `v2025.5.3` or higher.

 ## Building

+> [!WARNING]
+> It is not recommended to build the plugin and/or UI manually, as pre-built releases are provided via each [Releases' Assets](https://github.com/fivenet-app/plugins/releases).

 FiveM servers with the yarn builder will auto build the FiveNet script parts needed for the plugin, but not the UI.